zhongfu/tp/docs/UserGuide.md

 1. Type `personfind aircon` in the command window.

-    This command searches for 'aircon' in the names or tags of employees.
+    This command searches for "aircon" in the names or tags of employees.
 Search terms are not case-sensitive.

 2. Hit **enter** to run the command.

-    There should be two persons listed: 'Nicole Tan', and 'Arjun Khatau'.
-Notice that the list of employees now only shows employees with the 'Aircon' tag.
+    There should be two persons listed: "Nicole Tan", and "Arjun Khatau".
+Notice that the list of employees now only shows employees with the "Aircon" tag.

    ![Find people who can fix aircon](images/screenshots/tut_find.png)